Alan Hogan

 }

-Turns out you have to put in an escaped reference to the hexadecimal Unicode character value.
+It turns out you have to put in an escaped reference to the Unicode code point in hexadecimal notation.
+(Keep reading if this is confusing.)

 #metaInfo::before {